hmrc/eat-out-to-help-out-establishments/README.md

 - Address
 - Postcode

-It can be found here:
+Data for establishments and franchises with less than 25 locations can be found here:

 >[data/participating-establishments/restaurants.csv](data/participating-establishments/restaurants.csv)